 What is Days Inventory Outstanding (DIO)?

 Days inventory outstanding (DIO) is the average number of days that a company holds its inventory before selling it.
-The days inventory outstanding calculation shows how quickly a company can turn inventory into cash and is used to determine the liquidity of the company’s inventory.
+The days inventory outstanding calculation shows how quickly a company can turn inventory into cash.
+It is a liquidity metric and also an indicator of a company’s operational and financial efficiency.
 Days inventory outstanding is also known as “inventory days of supply,” “days in inventory,” or “the inventory period.”

 Days Inventory Outstanding Formula

 The formula for days inventory outstanding is as follows: